ssloy/tinyraycaster/README.md

 **Check [the wiki](https://github.com/ssloy/tinyraycaster/wiki) for the detailed description of what is under the hood.
 Screw the source code, read the wiki.**

-If you are interested by this project, you might want to [check my other tiny* repositories](https://github.com/ssloy), they were fun for me to make, I hope it will fun for you to read.
+If you are interested by this project, you might want to [check my other tiny* repositories](https://github.com/ssloy), they were fun for me to make, I hope it will be fun for you to read.

 ***